hemanrobinson/hemanrobinson.github.io/README.md

 My career has been spent designing and developing user interfaces and visualizations for data analysis.

-These fields have lots of little unsolved problems, and GitHub provides a place to solve them.
+These fields have lots of little unsolved problems, and GitHub provides a wonderful place to solve them.

 ### [Preattentive Plot Symbols](https://hemanrobinson.github.io/preattentive/)
 ### [Zooming Aggregate Graphs](https://hemanrobinson.github.io/zoom/)